GaloyMoney/blink/README.md

 ## Responsible Disclosure

 Found critical bugs/vulnerabilities?
-Please contact our team by email at security@galoy.io .
+Please contact our team by email at security@blink.sv .

 ## Get Started

 Want to try it out and contribute?
 Check out the [dev documentation](./docs/DEVELOPMENT_ENVIRONMENT.md) to deploy locally with a docker-compose script.

-If you have questions, you can [join our Workspace](https://chat.galoy.io)
+If you have questions, you can [join our Workspace](https://chat.blink.sv)

 For an overview of all relevant repositories checkout [awesome-galoy](https://github.com/GaloyMoney/awesome-galoy).